How can brokers be more green?

 What does it mean to be green?

-In short, a green business is one that thoughtfully and actively holds itself accountable for its impact on the environment.
+In short, a green business is one that thoughtfully and actively holds itself accountable for its environmental impact.
 Being green requires the company to review its processes, purchases and outputs through a lens of sustainability and overall environmental impact.

 Many new buyers want to see how businesses conduct themselves and the effort that goes into reducing their footprint.
 You can showcase this in an environmental impact statement and back up your claims by undertaking some of the initiatives mentioned below.